alexgibson/alxgbsn.co.uk/_posts/2013-02-20-notify-js-a-handy-wrapper-for-the-web-notifications-api.md

 Optional parameters
 -------------------

-* body: (string) - notification message body.
+* body: (string) - notification message body
-* icon: (string) - path for icon to display in notification.
+* icon: (string) - path for icon to display in notification
-* tag: (string) - unique identifier to stop duplicate notifications.
+* tag: (string) - unique identifier to stop duplicate notifications
-* notifyShow: (function) - callback when notification is shown.
+* notifyShow: (function) - callback when notification is shown
-* notifyClose: (function) - callback when notification is closed.
+* notifyClose: (function) - callback when notification is closed
-* notifyClick: (function) - callback when notification is clicked.
+* notifyClick: (function) - callback when notification is clicked
-* notifyError: (function) - callback when notification throws an error.
+* notifyError: (function) - callback when notification throws an error
+* permissionGranted: (function) - callback when user has granted permission
-* permissionDenied: (function) - callback when user has denied permission.
+* permissionDenied: (function) - callback when user has denied permission

-Note: Firefox OS currently supports `notifyClose` and `notifyClick` callbacks only.
+Note: Firefox OS does not currently support `notifyShow` and `notifyError` callbacks, since it uses the slightly older `mozNotification` API.

 Useful methods
 --------------

+* `needsPermission()` - (returns boolean) check is permission is needed for the user to receive notifications.
+* `requestPermission()` - requests permission from the user if needed and handles permission callbacks.
-* `isSupported()` - (returns boolean) test for Web Notifications API browser support.
+* `isSupported()` - (returns boolean) test for Web Notifications API browser support

 Testing
 -------